Royofficely/Web-Scraper/README.md

-    "exclude_keywords": None,  # List of keywords to exclude from URLs "max_depth": 1,  # Maximum recursion depth (None for unlimited) "target_div": None,  # Specific div class to target (None for whole page) "start_with": None,  # filter by "start with" full url for example https://example.com/blog }
+    "exclude_keywords": None,  # List of keywords to exclude from URLs "max_depth": 1,  # Maximum recursion depth (None for unlimited) "target_div": None,  # Specific div class to target (None for whole page) "start_with": None,  # filter by "start with" the url. for example: https://example.com/blog }
 ```